joselado/pyqula/documentation/user_guide.md

 Arguments

-- N: size of the supercell to create
+- N: size of the supercell to create, number or tuple

+Returns a new geometry

 ## Hamiltonian functions and methods

-Returns a new geometry

 ### h.get_bands()
 Compute band structure